elfhosted/docs.elfhosted.com/docs/app/comet.md

 ### Test your speed

-To test your streaming speed to your Comet instance, browse to `https://<your username>-comet.elfhosted.com/speed/` to perform a speedtest.
+To test your streaming speed to your Comet instance, browse to `https://speed.elfhosted.com` to perform a speedtest to the datacenter whose suffix which matches your Comet URL (*too slow?
+You can [migrate](/how-to/migrate-datacenters/) to a closer datacenter, based on your speedtest results*)

 {% include 'app_footer.md' %}